lirralirra/Project2_Crowdfunding_ETL/README.md

 Display_data.sql – query to display the data

-Folder: import_and_select_results -  to store all the images of ‘importing and query results’
+Folder: 'import_and_select_results' -  to store all the images of ‘importing and query results’